GuenterQuast/mimoCoRB/builddoc/index.rst

 Application example
 ...................

-The subdirectory examples/ contains a rather comlete application case.
+The subdirectory examples/ contains a rather comlete application use case.
 Code snippets and configuration data are provided in the subdirectories examples/modules/ and examples/config/, respectively.
-Waveform data, as provided by a multi-channel oscilloscope, are generated and filled into the first of a cascaded set of three ringbuffes.
-The raw data are analysed, and accepted data with a double-pulse signature are selected and directly passed on to a second ringbuffer.
-The third buffer contains only the information about found signal pulses; a result file in *csv* format contains the data extracted from this buffer.
+Waveform data, as provided by, for example, a multi-channel digital oscilloscope, are generated and filled into the first of a cascaded set of three ringbuffers.
+The raw data are analyzed, and accepted data with a double-pulse signature are selected and directly passed on to a second ringbuffer.
+A third buffer contains only the information about found signal pulses; a result file in *csv* format contains the data extracted from this buffer.

-The buffer layout the associated functions are defined in the main configuration file *simultest_setup.py*, which serves as the input the execution script *run_daq.py* in the top-level directory of the package.
+The buffer layout and the associated functions are defined in the main configuration file `simulsource_setup.py`, which serves as the input to the execution script `run_daq.py` in the top-level directory of the package.
-The *python* files *simulation_source.py*, *liftime_filter.py* and
+The *python* files `simulation_source.py`, `liftime_filter.py` and
-*save_files.py* contain the user code for data generation, analysis and filtering and extraction of the final data to disk files.
-The *yaml* file simulation_config.py contains configurable data provided to these functions.
+`save_files.py` contain the user code for data generation, analysis and filtering and extraction of the final data to disk files.
+The `.yaml` file `simulation_config.yaml` contains configurable parameters provided to these functions.

 An observer process receives a sub-set of the data in the second buffer and shows them as an oscilloscope display on screen while